 When Shari and Garen Staglin's son, Brandon, was diagnosed with schizophrenia in 1990, they realized that advancements in scientific research were vital to understanding mental illness.
 Rather than wait for a miracle, they started a non-profit organization on their own to raise funds for mental health research.
 With treatment and family support, Brandon was able to recover and since 1995 the Staglin family has been "changing the landscape from the Napa Valley to Washington, D.C. with sensational fundraisers on behalf of national mental health research."

-IMHRO Music Festival Stay tuned for details to our 20th Anniversary Music Festival for Mental Health, on the weekend of September 13, 2014, on our website.
+IMHRO Music Festival Learn the details to our 20th Anniversary Music Festival for Brain Health, on the weekend of September 13, 2014, on our website.

-In 2011, Garen joined with former Congressman Patrick Kennedy to co-chair the launch of ONE MIND for Research.
+In 2011, Garen and Shari joined with former Congressman Patrick Kennedy to co-found ONE MIND for Research.
 Now headed by CEO General (Ret.)
-Peter Chiarelli, this campaign is partnering policymakers, scientists, industry, and advocacy groups internationally in a neuroscience "moonshot."
+Peter Chiarelli, this campaign is partnering with policymakers, scientists, industry, and advocacy groups internationally in a neuroscience "moonshot."
 Its aim: to dramatically reduce the global burden of brain disorder disability in the next 10 years.
 It has already made substantial progress.
 See www.1mind4research.org.

 In 2013, as a project of IMHRO, the inaugural Kennedy Forum brought together advocates from the mental illness, substance abuse, and intellectual disability healthcare communities to create a national conversation to solve issues of stigma and access to care.
 Now, The ONE MIND™ Kennedy Forum continues to work to improve behavioral healthcare policy.
 See http://thekennedyforum.org.